What’s a Top Level Domain TLD

 Generic top-level domain (gTLD)

-It is the most common domain that allows all general users to register.
+It is the most common and popular domain that allows all general users to register.

 - .COM – Commercial > Business/ eCommerce